preshlele/preshlele/README.md

 - 👋 Hi, I’m @preshlele
 - 👀 I’m interested in front end development and its related technologies
-- 🌱 I currently work with Angular, React, NextJs & Typescript
+- 🌱 I currently work with Angular, React, NextJs & Typescript.
+Lately I find myself exploring a little bit of backend in the line of LLMs, so I can write a little Python :)
 - 💞️ I’m looking to collaborate on Any projects
-- 📫 Reach me on emomensa@gmail.com

 <!---
 preshlele/preshlele is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.